 Do you play Words with Friends?
 If so, your personal information might be at risk.

-Mobile game publisher Zynga has reported a data breach affecting more than 218 million Words with Friends players.
+Mobile game publisher Zynga has reported a data breach affecting more than 218 million Words with Friends players, according to CBS News.
 Company officials said a hacker was able to access players’ names, email addresses, phone numbers, login IDs, Facebook IDs, and account IDs.

 The data breach took place on Sept.
 12 with players who installed the game prior to Sept.
 2 affected, according to Hacker News.
 The hacker taking responsibility for the breach, known as Gnosticplayers, said the stolen data comes from Android and iOS versions of the game.